edom/work/edom.github.io/plres.md

 - compiler construction
     - Every compiler does name resolution / symbol table.
         - Is there a compiler that doesn't do that? https://www.reddit.com/r/Forth/comments/695oik/advances_in_forth_language_design/dh454oq/
-- 2018, "Collapsing towers of interpreters" http://lampwww.epfl.ch/~amin/pub/collapsing-towers.pdf
-    - "It is well known that *staging* an interpreter – making it generate code whenever it would normally interpret an expression – yields a compiler [...]"
 - What already exists?
     - [68 Resources on creating programming languages](https://tomassetti.me/resources-create-programming-languages/)
     - 2004, book, "Programming language design concepts"